mongodb/leafygreen-ui/.changeset/fluffy-actors-listen.md

 1. `FormField` styling changes apply to `TextInput`.
 [See style changes here](https://github.com/mongodb/leafygreen-ui/blob/main/packages/form-field/CHANGELOG.md#102)

+2. A default `errorMessage` of `'This input needs your attention'` will render below text input when state is invalid.

+3. A default `successMessage` of `'Success'` will render when state is valid. `successMessage` prop accepts a custom string.

-2. Disabled `TextInput` component no longer renders the `disabled` attribute and instead relies on `aria-disabled`.
+4. Disabled `TextInput` component no longer renders the `disabled` attribute and instead relies on `aria-disabled`.

-The second change is made to ensure that disabled components are still focusable to users using keyboard navigation.
+The last change is made to ensure that disabled components are still focusable to users using keyboard navigation.

 For more on `aria-disabled` see the [documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled)